microsoft/OHDSIonAzure/infra/terraform/bootstrap/README.md

 1. You and your Administrator have access to your Azure Subscription
     * Make sure you have [installed Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and you have [logged in](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli) to your Azure Subscription to confirm access
+    * You can use the following steps to login to your subscription:
+      1. `az login`
+      2. `az account set -s <my-subscription-id>`
+      3. `az account show` to confirm you have logged in

 2. You have [imported this git repository](https://docs.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops) to Azure DevOps